xHammer419x/RPi-HomeLab/README.md

 # HomeLab
-Documentation of setting up a home lab environment on a RaspberryPi 4.
+This repository serves as documentation for hosting a variety of server applications using Docker and Portainer on a RaspberryPi 4.